JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Methodology

 \subsection{3D to Panoramic Semantic Extraction}

-Once the open-vocabulary 3D semantic segmentation has been obtained through language-guided alignment, it is possible to project these semantics back into the panoramic image domain. allowing the model to provide dense, open-vocabulary semantic panoramic image maps, which are more interpretable and useful for downstream visual applications.
+Once the 3D semantic segmentation has been obtained through language-guided alignment, it is possible to project these semantics back into the panoramic image domain - allowing the model to provide full-resolution semantic segmentation of panoramas, which are more interpretable and useful for downstream visual applications.